cockroachdb/docs/v22.1/ui-replication-dashboard.md

 Metric | Description
 -------|------------
-`<node>` | The number of replicas on that node for which the per-replica circuit breaker is currently tripped.
+`{node}` | The number of replicas on that node for which the per-replica circuit breaker is currently tripped.

 ## Circuit Breaker Tripped Events